SKILLS & COMPETENCIES WE TEACH

 Think Equal believes in the learner’s autonomy and in the child as an agent of social change.
 We aim to empower the learner through various individual narratives, which inform social and emotional development, and create a greater collective narrative.
 The individual learner is encouraged to play a collaborative and contributive part in the community and the world beyond it.
 Ubuntu is the underlying philosophy of the Think Equal Programme – I am the other you and you are the other me; our humanity is bound together.

 “No child is born hating another human being because of the colour of his skin, or his religion, or other background.
 A child has to learn to hate.
 And if he can be taught to hate then he can be taught to love, because love comes more naturally to the human heart than its opposite”

 The programme is designed to be taught over 30 weeks of the school year.
 Each week of learning begins with a children’s book, followed by three thirty minute lesson plans, with resources, equaling 1.5 hours of social-emotional instruction per week.
 Think Equal offers all of its resources for free on condition that they are taught in whole and not in parts, and in the sequence in which they were designed.

 Think Equal has developed a teacher training model to ensure committed and high quality delivery of the Think Equal Programme.
 Taking into account the pressure on teacher’s schedules, and given that the lesson plans include tangible, step by step guidance, the Think Equal training has been designed to last just 2 days.

-The pilot programmes in 7 of these countries (Argentina, Botswana, Canada, Kenya, India, Singapore and Sri Lanka) are being evaluated by our partners at the Yale Centre for Emotional Intelligence.
+The pilot programmes in a number of countries are being evaluated by our partners at the Yale Centre for Emotional Intelligence.

 The following is an excerpt from the Yale impact evaluation of the Think Equal pilot programme in Botswana: